meflacava/sim_kin/README.md

 Inbreeding coefficient = Probability that the two alleles within individual i are IBD.
 Calculated for individuals.
 Equivalent to parents' kinship coefficient

-Example: 2 parents that are siblings
- - relatedness between parents = 0.5
- - kinship coefficient between parents = 0.25
- - inbreeding coefficient for their offspring = 0.25

 |Relatedness | Kinship | Pair type      |
 |------------|---------|----------------|
 |1           | 0.5     | Self           |